 Thereafter we present the total welfare incomes of our example households for each province and territory, listed alphabetically.
 Each jurisdiction’s section includes:

-child benefits, and other tax credits/benefits, for each of our example
+- The components of welfare incomes, including social assistance payments, child benefits, and other tax credits/benefits, for each of our example households,

-2023 dollars, - An analysis of the adequacy of the total welfare incomes of each household
+- An analysis of the adequacy of the total welfare incomes of each household in relation to poverty and/or low-income measures currently in use in Canada, and

 As outlined in the Methodology section, “total welfare income” refers to the total amount of income a household receives from all government transfers, including but not limited to social assistance payments.
 We examine the total welfare incomes of four example households in each jurisdiction, except for Alberta and Manitoba (where we examine five) and Quebec (where we examine six) due to the program specifics in these jurisdictions; more information is available in each jurisdiction’s section.